Thomas Detry: Professional career

 Detry turned professional in June 2016 and started competing on the Challenge Tour.
 He made the cut in his first 10 professional events, culminating in his win at the 2016 Bridgestone Challenge.
 With this win, he equaled the record for lowest under-par finish ever on the Challenge Tour (29 under par, set in 2003 by Ivó Giner), and set a new record for the win by the widest margin ever on the Challenge Tour – 12 strokes ahead of the second-place finisher.
 He also broke the course record at Heythrop Park Resort with his first round of 60 (12 under par).

 On 24 November 2018, Detry won the 2018 World Cup of Golf with partner Thomas Pieters, representing Belgium, at Metropolitan Golf Club in Melbourne, Australia.

-In August 2020, Detry twice finished sole runner-up at tournaments on the European Tour, at the Hero Open in Birmingham, England and at the Celtic Classic at Celtic Manor, Wales, both times beaten by Sam Horsfield, and advanced to 75th on the Official World Golf Ranking.
+In August 2020, Detry twice finished solo runner-up at tournaments on the European Tour, at the Hero Open in Birmingham, England and at the Celtic Classic at the Celtic Manor Resort in Wales, both times beaten by Sam Horsfield, and advanced to 75th on the Official World Golf Ranking.

+In February 2025, Detry became the first Belgian to win on the PGA Tour when he won the WM Phoenix Open.
+He won by seven shots ahead of Daniel Berger and Michael Kim.